ankitects/addon-docs/getting-started.md

 will get errors.** Add-ons need to be run from within Anki, which is covered in the next section.

-You can use mypy to type check your code, which will catch some cases where you’ve called Anki functions incorrectly.
+You can use mypy to type-check your code, which will catch some cases where you’ve called Anki functions incorrectly.
 Click on Terminal in the bottom left, and type 'mypy addon'.
 After some processing, it will show a success or tell you any mistakes you’ve made.
 For example, if you